DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 view provides the history of score submissions.
 Foreach user, who interacted with the tool, multiple rows are shown, one for each score submission.

-The folliwing filters are provided:
+The following filters are provided:

 * Username (type: text input / default value: empty)
 * Date Range (type: duration input / default values: start = \[NOW - 1 week\], end = \[NOW\])